mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Ne- Ok then smartie pants.

-the interaction also shows positive affect of child. her role in the community can be explored here.
+the interaction also shows positive affect of child. her role in the community can be explored here. -->

 #### Other examples of GDP driving adoption of technical processes

 References to such emerging practices driven by GDPs were present in many exchanges during directed playtesting and pair interactions.
+For example, after Fi gave feedback on the jump speed Mi's game, he continued by sharing a process to redundant space at the edges of design sprite characters.

-In a previous example Fi commented on Mi's game in terms of giving feedback on the jump speed.
-He goes on to recommend a way to remove extra space at the edges of sprite design.
+    NOTE - COVERT TO TABLE

-    Fi – for people with background like yours You can use the cramping tool.
+    Fi: for people with background like yours You can use the cramping tool.
     Fi leads Mi to his workstation and involves his father in the process.

     Ma: Show what?
 What are we doing?
     Fi: On this one it’s like this.